chorsystem/middleware/README.md

     features:install chor:middleware

-A second option is to manually copy the jars of all bundles from each target/ folder to the <servicemix_home>/deploy folder.
+A second option is to manually copy the jars of all bundles from each *target/* folder to the *<servicemix_home>/deploy* folder.

 ## Hawtio
 [Hawtio](http://hawt.io/) provides an excellent way to monitor everything in the JVM.
 This is also true for the Apache Camel message routes of the middleware.
-It allows to inspect the message flow in a graphical manner for debugging purposes
+It allows to inspect the message flow in a graphical manner for debugging purposes.

     features:addurl mvn:io.hawt/hawtio-karaf/1.4.4/xml/features